NyomiNB/NyomiNB/README.md

     * Nested if else statements

-    * While & Do While loops
+    * For, While, & Do While loops

     * Arrays and Array Lists